 Types of Observable Entities

-There are four general types of observable entities for use in health care.
+There has been four general types of observable entities distinguished for use in health care.
 Each has different representation requirements and patterns, i.e. the set of attributes will vary.

 Quality.
-A characteristic, feature, or property that is inherent in someone or something.
+A property that is inherent in someone or something that always exists when that someone or something exists.

-For example, mass of a person, temperature of internal organs, concentration of sodium in plasma, angle of a joint
+For example, mass of the body of a person (a body always has a mass), temperature of internal organs (the organs always have temperatures), concentration of sodium in plasma, angle of a joint

 Disposition.
-A characteristic or feature that is not always realized in full.
+A feature that is not always realized in full.

-For example, antibiotic susceptibility of a certain population
+For example, antibiotic susceptibility of a certain population of bacteria

 Function.
-The ability of a person, some part of a person, or a thing to perform activities or realize processes.
+The ability of a person or a thing to perform activities.

 For example, ability to walk

 Process.
-A process or outcome of a process
+A feature or an outcome of a process

-For example, secretion rate, heart rate, respiratory rate
+For example, secretion rate, heart rate, respiratory rate, duration of an episode of illness

 Observable Entity Defining Attributes